basicallydan/danhough.com/busking/2018-01-20-south-kensington.md

 layout: post
 title: Busking Report – South Kensington (Pitch 2)
 date_created: 20 January 2018
-description: A report from my busking session at Waterloo on the 7th of December 2017!
+description: A report from my busking session at Waterloo on the 20th of January 2018!
 location: London, UK
 ---